mollie/commercetools/extension/tests/component/README.md

 npm run test:component -- --watch
 ```

 These also run as a step in our CI pipeline.
-As each journey is updated / completed, it must have a corresponding component test, which should run in the pipeline.

 ## Maintaining the tests